-The Central Coast Council area local labour force have a lower proportion of people with high incomes ($1,750 or more per week) than New South Wales.
+The Central Coast Council area labour force have a similar proportion of persons with high incomes ($1,750 or more per week) than New South Wales.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

-Income statistics in Central Coast Council area, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of Central Coast Council area.
+Income statistics the Central Coast Council area, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of the Central Coast Council area.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence

 |Resident workers individual income|

 |Central Coast Council area - Persons||2016|

 |Negative Income/ Nil income||874||0.6||0.7|

 |$300 - $399||6,466||4.6||4.3|